scottaw66/scottwillsey/src/content/posts/astro-templates-json.md

 You can see that in each category, there are multiple items.
 Each item consists of:

-- A photo,
-- A title, or name,
+- The name of the item,
 - Some specs,
-- My thoughts about it,
-- An optional link to a website for the item.
+- An optional link to a website for the item,
+- My thoughts about it, aka a description,
+- An image of the item.

 Based on that, here’s how I’ll structure my JSON data file.